timeanddoctor/gcodeToStl/README.md

 # GCode to STL
-The goal of this code is to come up with a function that returns an `.stl` file as a function of an input `.gcode` file.
-The hope for this is that we can create a reliable way of assessing the output of a specific piece of `.gcode` as produced by Cura or our own software down the line.
-This would be valuable for producing synthetic data for machine learning algorithms.
+The goal of this is to recreate the geometry from a '.gcode' file in blender as a plugin.

 We are using `.gcode` because it is the final step of instructions passed to the printer.
 A `.gcode` file has all of the settings of a slicing software (in our case, Cura) baked